TuneScotty/DrawIt-Application/README.md

-# MyT - Multiplayer Drawing Game
+# DrawIt - Multiplayer Drawing Game

 ## Overview

-MyT is a multiplayer drawing game built for Android devices.
+DrawIt is a multiplayer drawing game built for Android devices.
 Players can join lobbies, create new games, and compete against each other in a fun and interactive environment.
 The game allows users to draw and guess words, enhancing creativity and teamwork.

 ## Features